pattyjogal/Staffpad/README.md

     $ ionic serve

 An address should pop up, like `localhost:8100`.
 You can visit it from your browser to see the app!
 That's it!

+## Notes

+I've included the Solution files from Visual Studio, if you so choose to develop in there.
+They are non critical, and do not need to be included.
+Feel free to delete them at any time.